 Rheumatology derives from “rheumatism”, a now colloquial term which refers to disorders of connective tissue, especially muscles, joints, and associated structures.
 Rheumatologists diagnose and treat a variety of musculoskeletal conditions, such as osteoarthritis and tendonitis; and most autoimmune disorders, including lupus and rheumatoid arthritis.

 Is there anything I can do to improve my health besides medications?

 Always!
 Without a doubt, rigorous trials suggest leading a healthy lifestyle improves our bodies resiliency and ability to cope with musculoskeletal issues, as well as directly limiting inflammation.
 This includes avoiding excessive sugary products, staying active with exercise and movement strategies, and avoiding tobacco products.
 They really do make a huge difference!

 My medications are too expensive.
 Can you help?

 Sometimes!
-If your medication is a generic medicine (most are), then alternative prices can be found through formularies at GoodRx or Affordabledrugs.
+If your medication has a generic option (many do), then lower prices often can be found through Costplusdrugs, GoodRx, or Affordabledrugs.
 If your condition requires more expensive brand name medications, then patient assistance programs or manufacturer co-pay card may work for you.
 We will help you figure out the right choice for you.

-Our visits require a comprehensive history to help guide your care.
+Our visits include a comprehensive history and physical examination to help guide your care.
 We ask that all new patients arrive 30-45 minutes early.
 Please bring a copy of your insurance card.